Black doll

-European manufacture
+Centers of manufacture

+Europe

 Several 19th-century European doll companies preceded American doll companies in manufacturing Black dolls.
-These predecessors include Carl Bergner of Germany, who made a three-faced doll with one face a crying Black child and the other two, happier white faces.
+These predecessors include Carl Bergner of Germany, who made a three-faced doll with one face of a crying black child and the other two, happier white faces.
 In 1892, Jumeau of Paris advertised Black and mixed-race dolls with bisque heads.
 Gebruder Heubach of Germany made character faces in bisque.
 Other European doll makers include Bru Jne. & Cie and Société Française de Fabrication de Bébés et Jouets (S.F.B.J.) of France, and Kestner and Steiner of Germany.

-American manufacture
+North America

 American entrepreneur Richard Henry Boyd founded the National Negro Doll Company in 1911 "after he tried to purchase dolls for his children but could find none that were not gross caricatures of African Americans."

 American companies began including Black dolls in their doll lines in the early 1900s.
 Between 1910 and 1930, Horsman, Vogue, and Madame Alexander included Black dolls in their doll lines.
 Gradually, other American companies followed suit.

 In 1947, the first African American woman cartoonist Jackie Ormes created the Patty-Jo doll, which was based on Patty-Jo 'n Ginger, the cartoon panel she penned for newspapers at the time.
 The doll was a realistic Black doll, breaking the mammy doll stereotype.

 Beatrice Wright Brewington, an African American entrepreneur, founded B. Wright's Toy Company, Inc. and mass-produced Black dolls with ethnically-correct features.
 Also an educator, Wright began instructing girls in the art of making dolls in 1955.

 During the 1960s and in the aftermath of the Watts Riots in Los Angeles, California, Shindana Toys, a Division of Operation Bootstrap, Inc., is credited as the first major doll company to mass-produce ethnically correct Black dolls in the United States.

 Other popular collectible Black dolls include manufactured play dolls past and current, manufactured dolls designed for collectors by companies such as Madame Alexander and Tonner Doll, artist dolls, one-of-a-kind dolls, portrait dolls and those representing historical figures, reborn dolls, and paper dolls.
 In addition, American Girl has also released Black dolls portraying girls of color from various points in American history such as Addy Walker and civil rights-era Melody Ellison, as well as those from the present day.

 Mattel Toys created the first Black dolls in the popular Barbie line, Francie and Christie, in 1967 and 1969 respectively.
 This caused controversy at the time they were released.